-Do I really need to floss my teeth?
+Do I really need to floss my teeth in Allen?

-If you are wondering why the dental hygienist keeps nagging you about flossing, and want the real lowdown on whether it’s really as necessary as she says it is.
+If you are wondering why the dental hygienist keeps nagging you about flossing in Allen, and want the real lowdown on whether it’s really as necessary as she says it is.
 Keep reading.
 After all most patients admit to not flossing anyway, what is the big deal, right?
-And Listerine made the statement that rinsing with Listerine is as effective as flossing - anyone remember that commercial?
+And Listerine made the statement that rinsing with Listerine is as effective as flossing - anyone remembers that commercial?
 The statistics on who doesn’t floss may be as shocking as the statistic on who has gum disease.
-According to data from the Center for Disease control from 2009/2010, half of Americans adults have mild, moderate to severe gum disease.
+According to data from the Center for Disease control from 2009/2010, half of the American adults have mild, moderate to severe gum disease.
 That is a lot of people.
 No wonder the need for implants is steady if not rising.
 Gum disease is the number one cause of tooth loss in adults.
 It is the reason why most people with dentures have them.
 But what does this have to do with flossing?

 The floss must pop between the teeth where they touch - that is what most people who floss think this ends.
 The most important part comes next.
 You have the take the floss and hug the tooth in front and scrape the tooth up and down with the floss, going under the gums until the gums stop you.
 Then you take the floss and hug the other tooth on the other side of the triangle and scrape up and down, then pop the floss back up between the teeth.

 If your gums bleed, that is because they are mad at you for not flossing properly before and you need to get to the dentist for a cleaning ASAP.
 If you want to know just how nasty things are between your teeth, and I know this is gross, smell the floss.
 EW

 The good news is if you will get your teeth cleaned.
 You can start at square one.
 If you make flossing a habit, it won’t be so disgusting with all the germs and their waste hanging out between your teeth, and when you floss it won’t smell so bad.
 The best part about it, your gums will be healthy and won’t start heading south.